Ixrec/OuterWildsArchipelagoRandomizer/README.md

 Outer Wilds quality of life/tooling/etc mods that this randomizer goes out of its way to support:

 - Suit Log: All of the ship log's "in-game tracker" content is available in the Suit Log too.
+- NomaiVR: The randomizer has explicit support for the mod, such as to disable/enable tools correctly and to make interacting with the console possible (with some caveats such as the scrollbar being buggy).
+The mod may not support all possible interactions fully, some traps (such as the HUD Corruption Trap) also do not work.
+Story mods + VR are untested.

 Outer Wilds quality of life/tooling/etc mods that are known to work without issue: